 So, what in the world is the advantage of a UV system or the disadvantage of it?

 So, what the world of the disadvantage is this seems like a no brainer.
 Well, part of the problem is there’s no immediate measure of whether or not it was successful.
-You won’t know for a few days when you take your test that you were actually successful at disinfecting.
-With chlorine, as long as we have chlorine remaining, we were successful, we know we were, there is no residual to check.
+You won’t know for a few days when you take your test that you were successful at disinfecting.
+With chlorine, as long as we have chlorine remaining, we were successful.
+We know we were.
+There is no residual to check.

 It takes a relatively large number of UV lamps where low pressure and intensity systems are specified.
 Oftentimes it requires acid washing to remove scale buildup and lack of a chemical system oftentimes has other issues at a wastewater plant, such as your ability to control odor.
 We often use chlorine for the disinfection of plant systems and in this case, we wouldn’t have that.

 Natural Wastewater Disinfection Systems (22:40)

 So going back to where we started, we’re going to go up the other way.
 If transmittance is less than 45%, we’re going to have to go to a non-UV system as a more appropriate choice.
 In some cases, we can get natural disinfection.
 I have personally done this and been successful at it in a short term.
 It was more of an emergency than a long-term solution, but generally speaking, natural disinfection can be successfully achieved.
 It occurs via sunlight.
 It also results from microbial die-off due to lack of food.
 Normally though, we’ve got to hold that effluent for about 30 days, and by contrast, if this was a system treating a hundred thousand gallons a day, which is not a big system, you would have to have a lagoon of approximately one and a half acres in area and six feet deep.
 So very large.